What Are Cavities?

 Dental care does not begin when the first tooth appears.
 It begins before that.
 Before baby teeth appear, gently wipe gums and the inside of the baby’s mouth every day.
 This is most important after feedings and before bed.
 You can do this with a clean, warm cloth.

-This helps prevent any food debris from lingering and giving bacteria something to produce acid with.
+This helps prevent any food debris from lingering and gives bacteria something to produce acid with.

-When applying toothbrush, be sure not to add too much.
-For 2 – 5 year olds the AAPD encourages a pea sized amount.
+When applying a toothbrush, be sure not to add too much.
+For 2 – 5 year olds the AAPD encourages a pea-sized amount.
 You’ll want to do even less than that for your infant and toddler.
 The AAPD recommends a “smear” of toothpaste.

 Develop Strong Personal Oral Care for Yourself & Your Child

-Parents should ensure that they have strong oral habits as well and that their mouth is health and clean.
-An unhealthy diet and poor teeth can easily be passed onto children, in addition to having cavity germs pass from parents to child.
+Parents should ensure that they have strong oral habits as well and that their mouth is healthy and clean.
+An unhealthy diet and poor teeth can easily be passed onto children, in addition to having cavity germs passed from parents to children.

-For a quick review of strong oral care for children, it’s much the same as adults:
+For a quick review of strong oral care for children, it’s much the same as for adults: